Mara-Li/Obsidian-Snippet-collection/README.md

 In case the lines don't match with the icons, you can adjust them with Style Settings, just like the colors.

-# Icons
+# Icons (File starting with "I")
 These snippets add somes icons for unsupported files.
-The `icons_font.css` embed somes font, so you can use in multiple snippets if you want !
+The `I - Fonts` embed somes font, so you can use in multiple snippets if you want !
 Font included :
 - boxicons (old and new version)
 - remixicon (old and new version)